dekadentno/css-cheat-sheet/README.md

 }

 /*
-wrapper of .left and .right
-this css makes sure that anything after the .columns is cleared, meaning, it respects the normal document flow again (because float will break it)
+wrapper of .left and .right (always the parent element!) this css makes sure that anything after the .columns is cleared, meaning, it respects the normal document flow again (because float will break it)
 */